-As running asynchronous code is not supported in interactive REPL (as of Python 3.7) we have to rely to a number of complex workaround and heuristic to allow this to happen.
+As running asynchronous code is not supported in interactive REPL (as of Python 3.7) we have to rely to a number of complex workarounds and heuristics to allow this to happen.
 It is interesting to understand how this works in order to comprehend potential bugs, or provide a custom runner.